Category Archives: France

 Life In Bordeaux: The Wrap Up

-Bordeaux: Chateau Smith Haut Lafitte - Day OneAs if our tour of Bordeaux could get any better, on our last morning, we got ‘down to the dirt’ with Château Smith Haut Lafitte’s winemaker Fabien Teitgen, who highlighted the nuances of the terroir and the challenges of organic and biodynamic winemaking in Bordeaux.
-To sum it up in one sentence: it’s all in the soil!
+Bordeaux: Chateau Smith Haut Lafitte - Day OneOn our last morning, we met with Château Smith Haut Lafitte’s winemaker Fabien Teitgen, who highlighted the nuances of the terroir and the challenges of organic and biodynamic winemaking in Bordeaux.
+To sum it up in one sentence: it’s all in the soil.
 This Château is also one of the few in Bordeaux to still have its own cooper, producing a mere three barrels a day.
-No rest for the weary.
-To select the wood for their barrels (100% french oak of course), Fabien and the cooper head deep into the forest to literally lick and chew on wood and bark to select their materials.
-If that is not an indication of the meticulous nature of Fabien’s wine-making process, we don’t know what is.
+To select the wood for their barrels (100% french oak), and evidence of the meticulous nature of Fabien’s wine-making, Fabien and the cooper head deep into the forest to literally lick and chew on wood and bark to select their materials.

-Negociant JoanneWe concluded our heavy hitting tour with a visit to Joanne, one of the major negociant houses of Bordeaux.
+Negociant JoanneWe concluded our tour with a visit to Joanne, one of the major negociant houses of Bordeaux.
 This business is owned by the Casteja family, whom we met in Barsac at Doisy-Verdrines.
 Top Bordeaux wine is sold like stocks in a unique trade system, where wine from Chateaux named as Grand Crus Classés (great classified growths) are purchased as ‘futures’ when they are still in barrel.
-We had the opportunity to visit one of the warehouses where these wines are stored once bottled and learn about the role of a negociant in the Bordeaux trade from the lovely Casteja brothers, Olivier and Eric.
+We had the opportunity to visit one of the warehouses where these wines, once bottled, are stored and to learn about the role of a negociant in the Bordeaux trade from the Casteja brothers, Olivier and Eric.

 The Best of Bordeaux